Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: Proof of theorem

+When the update family is that of the FA-kf model in $d$ dimensions (\ie the update family of $k$-neighbour model), we will sometimes write $I(d,k,\L)$ instead of $I(\cU,\L)$ and we will say that $\L$ is $k$-internally spanned. \end{definition} We will also need the following result for $k$-neighbour bootstrap percolation \begin{lemma}[\cite{CerfManzo} Lemma 4.1] There exists $\epsilon>0$ s.t. for $L\ge C L_c(\epsilon q;\cU), \ L\in \bbN$ and $C$ a large enough numerical constant,

-\end{remark} Clearly for any KCM the following holds.
-If $\o$ is such that the region $\L$ is $\cU$-internally spanned by $\o$ and $\o'$ is the configuration equal to zero in $\L$ and equal to $\o$ elsewhere, then there exists a legal decreasing canonical path $\G_{\o,\o'}$ which only uses flips inside $\L$.
+\end{lemma} Clearly, for any update family $\cU$, the following holds.
+If $\o$ is such that the region $\L$ is $\cU$-internally spanned and $\o'$ is the configuration equal to zero in $\L$ and equal to $\o$ elsewhere, then there exists a legal decreasing canonical-path $\G_{\o,\o'}$ which only uses flips inside $\L$.
 In particular the length of $\G_{\o,\o'}$ is at most $|\L|$.
 By reversing the path we get a legal increasing path between $\o'$ and $\o$.

 Before starting the actual proof, it will be useful to fix some additional notation.
-Given the hypercube $\L=[n]^d$ and $i\in [d]$, we set $E_i(\L)=\{x\in \L:\ x_j=1,\ j\neq i\}$ and we call it the $i^{th}$-{\sl edge} of $\L$\footnote{Strictly speaking an edge of $V$ is a set of the form $\{x\in V:\ x_j\in\{1,n\}\ \forall j\neq i\}$.
-Here we will only need edges with one end-point at the vertex $(1,\dots,1)$.} .
+Given the hypercube $\L=[n]^d$ and $i\in [d]$, we set $E_i(\L)=\{x\in \L:\ x_j=1,\ j\neq i\}$ and we call it the $i^{th}$-{\sl edge} of $\L$.
+Strictly speaking an edge of $V$ is a set of the form $\{x\in V:\ x_j\in\{1,n\}\ \forall j\neq i\}$.
+Here we will only need edges with one end-point at the vertex $(1,\dots,1)$.
 Any $(d-1)$-dimensional set of the form $\L\cap \{x:x_i=j\}$, $j\in [n]$, will be called an $i$-{\sl slice} and it will be denoted by $Sl_j(\L;i)$.
 A generic $i$-{\sl frame} $F_j(\L;i)$, $j\in [n]$, is the $(d-2)$-dimensional subset of $Sl_j(\L;i)$ consisting of the vertices $x$ such that $x_{k}=1$ for some $k\neq i$.
 If $\L'= x+\L$ then $E_i(\L')=E_i(\L)+x$ etc. If clear from the context we will drop the specification $\L$ from the notation.